About Recovery Ballroom:

 More information about Sway2Go!
 Youth Ballroom and Sway2Go!
 Community Ballroom - coming soon!

 About the program developer:

 Renee Gallagher, M.Ed.
 Instructional Design, BA Sociology, developed the Sway2Go!
 Recovery Ballroom program in response to community needs stemming from the opioid crisis in Kentucky.
 As a former small business owner of ballroom dance schools - in both California and Kentucky, Renee is an experienced arts and wellness facilitator and promoter of dance education and social learning opportunities for individuals and families.
 She is a US National Professional Ballroom Dance Champion, coach and trainer.
 Renee is passionate about teaching staff, volunteers and organizations how to run sustainable in-house wellness opportunities that combine dance, arts and personal development to enhance community participation in recovery interventions.
-When Renee is not teaching or developing learning programs, she works full time as the Director of Member Engagement at Kentucky Nonprofit Network, the state association of nonprofit organizations in Kentucky.
+When Renee is not teaching or developing learning programs, she works full time as a Software Onboarding Project Manager at GrowthZone.

 Help us extend the reach of ballroom dancing opportunities into recovery communities everywhere.
 To arrange an on-site presentation, consultation or to discuss the Sway2Go!
 Recovery Ballroom program firstname.lastname@example.org.
 We look forward to dancing with you soon!